New insights for the multivariate square-root lasso: Simulation Studies

-\end{enumerate} \item \texttt{MRCE-or}: The ``oracle'' penalized normal maximum likelihood estimator of $\mbbeta_*$ with $\mbOmega_*$ known, i.e., \eqref{eq:MRCE} with $\mbOmega^{(1)}_\gamma$ replaced with $\mbOmega_*$. \end{itemize}
+\end{enumerate} \item[] \texttt{MRCE-Or}: The ``oracle'' penalized normal maximum likelihood estimator of $\mbbeta_*$ with $\mbOmega_*$ known, i.e., \eqref{eq:MRCE} with $\mbOmega^{(1)}_\gamma$ replaced with $\mbOmega_*$. \end{itemize}

-We found that computing times for the exact version of the method proposed by \citet{rothman2010sparse} could be prohibitively long for our data generating models, so we only compared to the approximate version described above.
+We found that computing times for the exact version of the method proposed by \citet{rothman2010sparse} could be prohibitively long for our data generating models, so we only compare to the approximate version described above.